bsarikaya/sensing/sensps.md

 security considerations including the area of authentication and documents their specific security challenges, threat models, and possible mitigations.

+A more recent work surveys secure bootstrapping and onboarding protocols {{I-D.irtf-t2trg-secure-bootstrapping-00}} developed by IETF as well as other standards developing organizations such as IEEE, FIDO alliance, Open Connectivity Foundation (OCF), Open Mobile Alliance (OMA).

-Also the OAuth [RFC6749] protocol is referred to which extends traditional client-server authentication by providing a third party client with a token instead of allowing it to use the resource owner's credentials to access protected resources while such token resembles a different set of credentials than those
+Lastly,  the Open Authorization (OAuth) [RFC6749] protocol in the area of authorization is a standard for access delegation.
+It extends traditional client-server authentication by providing a third party client with a token instead of allowing it to use the resource owner's credentials to access protected resources while such token resembles a different set of credentials than those